 The name "Track Circuit Block" derives from the train detection equipment that is fundamental to the system having originally consisted of track circuits.
 These are electrical circuits in the running rails that detect the presence or, more accurately, the absence of vehicles within a portion of track.
 The limits of a track circuit are usually defined by insulated joints in the running rails, although 'jointless' track circuits are sometimes used.
 A power source connected at one end of the track circuit energises a relay connected to the other end.
 The relay is de-energised when the wheels and axles of a train place a short-circuit across the rails.
 Contacts of this relay control one or more repeating relays, the contacts of which can be used in interlocking circuitry or to operate track section indications in the signal box.

-Axle counters are becoming increasingly prevalent as an alternative form of train detection because of the benefits they offer when compared to track circuits, such as increased reliability.
+Axle counters are becoming increasingly prevalent as an alternative form of train detection because of the benefits they offer when compared to track circuits, such as increased reliability and the elimination of insulated joints, including those at points and crossings.
 An axle counter system comprises detection points attached to the running rails at all the extremities of a track section, each of which is linked to an electronic 'evaluator'.
 A detection point has two transducers, each of which can detect a passing train wheel.
 Signals from both transducers are transmitted to the evaluator, which can determine the direction in which any passing wheel is moving.
 The evaluator stores in its memory a value equating to the total number of train axles currently inside the section that it supervises.
 As each wheel passes a detection point, the count for the relevant section increases by one if it is entering that section or decreases by one if it is leaving.
 Only when the count is at zero is the section presumed to be unoccupied.
 The evaluator drives a relay which, like a track circuit relay, is energised as long as the section is clear.
 The most modern evaluators can supervise a number of axle counter sections.

 Consecutive block sections are divided from one another by stop signals, usually in the form of colour lights, although semaphore signals can be used.
 A stop signal is prevented from showing a 'proceed' indication unless the line ahead is proved clear by the train detection equipment for at least as far as the next stop signal (and, where required, the overlap beyond it) or buffer stop.

-In Track Circuit Block territory, stop signals are categorised as 'controlled', 'automatic' or 'semi-automatic'.
+In Track Circuit Block territory, stop signals were formerly categorised as 'controlled', 'automatic' or 'semi-automatic'.
 A controlled signal will not show a 'proceed' aspect unless the signalman has operated the corresponding lever, switch, or other device.
 An automatic signal is controlled by the passage of trains and will show a 'proceed' aspect as long as the section ahead is clear, no action by the signalman being necessary.
 A signal may be designated as automatic provided there is nothing but plain line (i.e. no points or crossings) throughout the section ahead (with the exception of trailing spring catch points) and there are no directly opposing routes.
 A semi-automatic signal is one that usually functions as an automatic signal but can, if necessary, be controlled.
 Semi-automatic signals usually protect features such as a ground frame controlled connection or a locally operated level crossing, within an otherwise plain line section.
 Before the ground frame or level crossing can be operated, the signalman must return the protecting signal to "danger".
-Semi-automatic signals ceased being provided in new works from 2002; current practice is to use a controlled signal in these circumstances.

 |Fig. 1: Controlled, Automatic and Semi-Automatic Signals.|